gjtorikian/mathematical/README.md

 sudo apt-get -qq -y install libxml2-dev libcairo2-dev libpango1.0-dev
 ```

+`glib` and `gdk-pixbuf` should be on your machine.

 ### Windows install

 On a Windows machine, I have no idea.
+Pull requests welcome!

 ## Hacking